 Learn first aid for a baby or child who is having a febrile seizure

-1. The baby or child having a febrile seizure may arch their back, stiffen their body and clench their fists.
-They will look red-faced, be hot to the touch and sweating.
+1. The baby or child having a febrile seizure may be less responsive or unresponsive, arch their back, clench their fists, stiffen their body and may shake vigorously.
+They may look red-faced, be hot to the touch and sweating.

 You may also notice their eyes roll upwards and they may hold their breath.